fddayan/view_elements/README.md

 **Assets**

-You have to add the following to your assets in order to have component.js and style.scss available.
+You have to add the following to your `application.js.erb` and `application.scss.erb` in order to have `component.js` and `style.scss` available.
+Both need to end with the `.erb` extension.

 application.scss.erb